sass/sass-site/source/documentation/style-rules/index.md

   render it.
 Keep those selectors shallow!
 {% endheadsUp %}

-{% markdown %}
 ### Selector Lists

 Nested rules are clever about handling selector lists (that is, comma-separated selectors).
 Each complex selector (the ones between the commas) is nested separately, and then they're combined back into a selector list.
-{% endmarkdown %}

 {% codeExample 'selector-lists' %}
   .alert, .warning {